-El Petit Four, Jesus #2-B: This is a a lovely spot for European-style baked goods, sandwiches and coffee that is well-worth a visit.
-The chef/owner, Paco Cardenas, teaches great cooking classes in town.
+El Petit Four At Jesus #2-B, this is a a lovely spot for European-style baked goods, sandwiches and coffee that is well-worth a visit.
+The chef/owner, Paco Cárdenas, teaches great cooking classes in town.
 You can visit the market and then cook at his home following the tour.
 I have had a number of friends and family who have loved the classes.

-In the Colonia San Antonio neighborhood, my newest find is El Buen Cafe.
-I was glad to have tried their new location in Col. San Antonio.
+In the Colonia San Antonio neighborhood, one of my favorite spots is El Buen Café.
 At San Jorge 26, this is a great spot for breakfast, lunch and dinner.
-Attending a ceramics class a block away, I enjoyed eating there four times for lunch.
-Kris Rudolph is a very good chef and offers cooking classes next door at La Cocina Cooking School as well as culinary tours through Delicious Expeditions.
+Owner Kris Rudolph is a very good chef and offers cooking classes next door at La Cocina Cooking School as well as culinary tours through Delicious Expeditions.

 Another friend, Chef Gabby Green, who has had four restaurants and a local food truck, is now offering cooking classes, market tours and special chef dinners.
 Please check out her website for times and costs.
 Calle Pipila #3A, Colonia San Antonio

 I have also heard good things about Marilau Mexican Ancestry Cooking School located in Col. San Antonio also.
 28 De Abril Sur #9A.

 I have several friends who rave about the cooking classes and market tours of Chef David Jahnke.
 I have done several online classes which have been excellent and I am excited to try one in person on a future visit.